Myth of Metaphysical Neutrality (mmn)

 VII.
 Conclusion

 Metaphysics is not optional.
-Every research program, every inquiry, every attempt to understand reality makes ontological assumptions—about what exists, what counts as evidence, what kinds of explanation are admissible.
-Declaring oneself “beyond metaphysics” does not eliminate these assumptions; it merely renders them invisible and unexaminable.
+Every research program, every inquiry, every attempt to understand reality makes ontological assumptions — about what exists, what counts as evidence, what kinds of explanation are admissible.
+Declaring oneself “beyond metaphysics” does not eliminate these assumptions; it renders them invisible and unexaminable.
+The distinction between holding commitments humbly and pretending to have none is the difference between examined inquiry and self-concealment.

 The task now is to remember.
-Not to abandon empirical method—which has earned its place through centuries of productive inquiry—but to recognize physicalism as one interpretive framework among others, not the inevitable conclusion of science but one ontology that has ridden scientific success without being necessary for it.
-Not to achieve metaphysical certainty—which may be impossible—but to practice metaphysical honesty: stating our assumptions, holding them provisionally, and remaining open to revision.
+Not to abandon empirical method — which has earned its place through centuries of productive inquiry — but to recognize physicalism as one interpretive framework among others, not the inevitable conclusion of science but one ontology that has ridden scientific success without being necessary for it.
+Not to achieve metaphysical certainty — which may be impossible — but to practice metaphysical honesty: check where your theory is sensitive to ontology, declare the operative commitment explicitly where it is, and hold it revisably.

 References